Climate Variability & Change

 Overall, the program seeks to understand the implications of changes in polar ice to global climate, sea level, and the polar environment.
 Supported studies use space-based, aircraft-based, and other remote sensing techniques to understand the factors controlling the retreat and growth of the world’s major sea- and land-based ice sheets and their interactions with the ocean, atmosphere, solid Earth, and solar radiation.

-The program sponsors several polar initiatives designed to encourage an integrated approach to cryospheric science problems, such as the Program for Arctic Regional Climate Assessment (PARCA), the Sea-Level Response to Ice Sheet Evolution (SeaRISE) collaboration, and the yearly West Antarctic Ice Sheet (WAIS) workshop.
+The program sponsors several polar initiatives designed to encourage an integrated approach to cryospheric science problems, such as the Program for Arctic Regional Climate Assessment (PARCA), the Sea-Level Response to Ice Sheet Evolution (SeaRISE) collaboration, and the West Antarctic Ice Sheet meeting (WAIS).

 Associated Earth Science Division Missions, Instruments, and Data Sets